-- During the reporting period, we maximised our use of new Microsoft Office 365 (O365) applications.
+- During the reporting period, we continued to maximise our use of new Microsoft Office 365 (O365) applications.
 This initiative aimed to leverage the full potential of these tools to enhance our productivity, collaboration, and overall efficiency within the organisation.
-This included using O365 to digitally manage our strategic supplier management activity. - To enhance our supplier management practices, we utilised a supplier segmentation tool to effectively identify and prioritise our strategic and bottleneck suppliers.
-This tool enabled us to allocate resources and attention where they were most needed, ensuring that our efforts were focused on maximising value and managing risks in our supplier relationships.

-- We revised our Standing Financial Instructions (SFIs) to incorporate specific references to supplier management activities, aligning them with the Scottish Government Procurement Journey.
-This revision enabled us to establish clear guidelines and procedures for engaging and managing suppliers, ensuring consistency and compliance throughout the procurement process. - To enable efficient and expedited procurement processes, we continued to maximise our use of Dynamic Purchasing Systems (DPS).
+This included fully utilising O365 to digitally manage our strategic supplier management activity. - To enable efficient and expedited procurement processes, we continued to maximise our use of Dynamic Purchasing Systems (DPS).
 These systems have proven to be highly effective in issuing multiple tenders within tight timeframes, thereby streamlining the procurement process, particularly for professional services.